thriveweb/davis-legal/content/pages/faq.md

       courts.
 Family law barristers will also often accept direct briefs.

-      Barristers who conduct complex cases usually will not accept direct briefs from the public.
+      Barristers who conduct larger and more complex cases will only rarely accept direct briefs from the public.

       Large and complex cases require a lot of pre-trial preparation.